 Data source & study design

-We utilized data from the latest cross-sectional studies of the STEPS survey, following the standardized approach developed by the WHO for monitoring NCD risk factors in the SEAR.
-The STEPS survey is a global initiative conducted every three to five years in SEAR countries, employing a consistent protocol.
+We utilized data from the latest cross-sectional studies of the STEPS survey, following the standardized approach developed by the WHO for monitoring NCD risk factors in the SEARs.
+The STEPS survey is a global initiative conducted every three to five years in SEARs, employing a consistent protocol.
 The survey's scope encompasses all males and females aged 18 years or older (Figure 1).
 It is noteworthy that the study considered individuals living in that country, irrespective of their citizenship status, and excluded only those temporarily visiting (e.g., tourists), residing in military bases or group quarters (e.g., dormitories), or institutionalized (e.g., hospitals, prisons, nursing homes).

 Essentially, the study aimed to encompass individuals residing across all geographic areas of the country.
 Samples were collected using a geographically stratified probability-based method with standardized protocols across countries.
 STEPS surveys follow ethical and technical review processes, seeking approval from national ethics committees.
 Participants provide oral and written consent, ensuring the survey respects rights and safeguards ethical considerations.
 Informed consent is obtained from each participant before interviews, adhering to WHO guidelines 19.
 The characteristics of participants in the sample varied across the six countries.
 After the exclusion of less than 18 years participants, participants had not measured blood pressure, blood glucose, or blood cholesterol, and missing information, the weighted sample size for hypertension ranged from Maldives 1627 to 8182 in Bangladesh.
 For diabetes, the weighted sample size ranged from Maldives 1635 to 8185 in Bangladesh, and for hypercholesterolemia 2489 in Timor-Leste and 8185 in Bangladesh.